xregistry/spec/core/spec.md

     impact when `enum` is absent or an empty array.
   - Type: Boolean
   - OPTIONAL
-- `attributes."STRING".required`
-  - Indicates whether this attribute is a REQUIRED attribute or not.
-During creation, or update, of an entity, if this attribute is not specified then an error MUST be generated.
-When not specified the default value is `false`.
-When the attribute name is `*` then `required` MUST NOT be set to `true`.
-  - Type: Boolean
-  - OPTIONAL
 - `attributes."STRING".readonly`
   - Indicates whether this attribute is a modifiable by a client.
 During creation, or update, of an entity, if this attribute is specified then its value MUST be ignored by the server even if the value is invalid.
     When not specified the default value is `false.
 When the attribute name is `*` then `readonly` MUST NOT be set to `true`.
-Note, both `required` and `readonly` MUST NOT be set to `true` at the same time
+Note, both `clientrequired` and `readonly` MUST NOT be set to `true` at the same time
+  - Type: Boolean
+  - OPTIONAL
+- `attributes."STRING".clientrequired`
+  - Indicates whether this attribute is a REQUIRED field for a client when creating or update an entity.
+During creation, or update, of an entity, if this attribute is not specified then an error MUST be generated.
+When not specified the default value is `false`.
+When the attribute name is `*` then `clientrequired` MUST NOT be set to `true`.
+  - Type: Boolean
+  - OPTIONAL
+- `attributes."STRING".serverrequired`
+  - Indicates whether this attribute is a REQUIRED field for a server when serializing an entity.
+When not specified the default value is `false`.
+When the attribute name is `*` then `serverrequired` MUST NOT be set to `true`.
+When `clientrequired` is `true` then `serverrequired` MUST also be `true`.
   - Type: Boolean
   - OPTIONAL